lyudmila-schastlyvets/gh-js-homework_6.4/README.md

 ### Start Application

- * You just need to use command "npm start" or "npm start run" to run application.
+ * You just need to use command "npm start" or "npm run start" to run application.

 ### Technologies Used